Robo-Uzi/robo-uzi.github.io/_posts/2025-08-24-brunnerctf-2025-index.markdown

 - [Misc Challenges](/brunnerctf-2025-misc/)
 - [Boot2Root Challenges](/brunnerctf-2025-boot2root/)

 I played this one solo and there were many challenges.
-I had a lot of fun and came in at 150th place out of 1500 teams!
+I had a lot of fun and came in at 150th place out of 1158 teams!
 Hopefully these writeups are helpful!
-Thanks for checking it out.

 ___